Pain Management and Sciatica

 For some people, the pain from sciatica can be severe and debilitating.
 For others, the sciatica pain might be infrequent and irritating, but has the potential to get worse.

-Seek immediate medical attention with any symptoms of progressive lower extremity weakness and/or loss of bladder or bowel control.
+Seek immediate medical attention if you have progressive lower extremity weakness, numbness in the upper thighs, and/or loss of bladder or bowel control.

 What Causes Sciatica?